Nipaleme/TuttCharts/README.md

 # TuttCharts

-Web based UI to visualize with charts pitch.out files from the Tutt Software.
+This project is a Web based UI to help flute and wind instrument maker to visualize with charts the pitch.out files from the Tutt Software.
+Online link instanced can be found here : [nipaleme.github.io/TuttCharts/](nipaleme.github.io/TuttCharts/)

 _**Links:**_